Skip to main content

 All presenters in the Scientific Sessions are required to use the provided PC laptop computer for their presentation content.
 Presenters will not be permitted to use their personal laptops or other presentation devices.

-• AMIA will provide a Presentation Submission room at the symposium.
+- AMIA will provide a Speaker Ready room at all meetings.
 Presenters are strongly encouraged to deliver their presentations to this room on the day prior to their scheduled presentation.
-Presenters may bring their presentation to the assigned Session Room on the day they are scheduled to present no later than 15 minutes before the start of their session.

-We encourage all presenters to use the AMIA slide template.
+We encourage all presenters to use the AMIA slide template (see links in sidebar).

 Continuing education compliance: